 On our recent trip to France, my husband and I spent six days in Blois, located in the Loire Valley.
 Blois is a lovely town located along the Loire River and is centrally located to many of the sites in the area.
 We were pleasantly surprised to find a street market in process one Saturday morning.
 The street markets in France have been a tradition for hundreds of years and remain popular today with locals and tourists.

-Most cities and villages in France have a market day where you will find a wide variety of items including fruit, vegetables, olives, seafood, cheese, and other items too like clothing, rugs, and much more.
+Most cities and villages in France have a market day where you will find a wide variety of items including fruit, vegetables, olives, seafood, cheese, as well as other items like clothing, rugs, and much more.

-I was taking a photograph of the display below when the vendor came up to me and, with a serious look said, “no photos.”
+I was taking a photograph of the display below when the vendor came up to me and, with a serious look said, “no photo.”
 I was horrified and said “je suis désolé monsieur!”
 At that point he broke into a wide grin and began to tell me about his products.
-Between his limited English and my French we were able to communicate without any problems.
-And, bien sur, we bought some cheese.
+Between his limited English and my limited French we were able to communicate without any problems.
+Et, bien sur, we bought some cheese.

 A word of warning, be careful when buying cheese, sausage and other items that are cut from a large block.
-The vendor will often assume that you want a large portion and you may end up spending beaucoup d’argent on one item!
-Use the phrase “un peu moins, s’il vous plait” when you want less.
+The vendor will often assume that you want a large portion and you may end up spending beaucoup d’argent (money) on just one item!
+Use the phrase “un peu moins, s’il vous plait” if you want less.

-If you enjoyed this blog, check out a blog I wrote about the market in L’Isle-sur-la-Sorgue.
+If you enjoyed this blog, check out my post about the market in L’Isle-sur-la-Sorgue.

-What are you favorite markets in France?
-As always, I would love to hear from you.
+As always, please leave a comment, I would love to hear from you.